Overall Score 7 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the rating of protection offered by an enclosure, against dust and water.
-In the format of IPXX, 'X' represents a number The first value of the IP rating represents protection against solids such as dust, while the second refers to resistance against liquids (water).
+Ingress protection ratings refer to the level of protection offered by an enclosure, against solids and water.
+The letters 'IP' are followed by two values The first value refers to protection against solids say dust, while the second refers to resistance against liquids (water).

-Having a value of IP44, the JLab Go Air's rating is read as, the first value of 4 denotes that they are protected against objects greater than 1.0mm such as wire, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Scoring IP44, the JLab Go Air's rating for solids indicates that they are protected against objects greater than 1.0mm such as wire, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
 Compared to the JLab Go Air, Sony LinkBuds S have a rating of IPX4 meaning that

 no data available to specify a protection rating